Cross-Framework Mapping

 What are the compliance gaps when mapping AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) to CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0?

-9 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct equivalent in CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0.
-The highest concentration of gaps is in Incident Response and Recovery with 4 unmapped controls.
+26 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct equivalent in CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0.
+The highest concentration of gaps is in Monitoring with 2 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0?

-The domain with the highest gap count is Incident Response and Recovery (4 gaps).
+The domain with the highest gap count is Monitoring (2 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 This platform provides educational compliance tools, not legal, regulatory, or professional compliance advice.
 Cross-framework mappings are AI-assisted interpretations and do not reproduce or replace official standards.
 Framework names and trademarks belong to their respective owners.
 Consult qualified professionals for your specific compliance requirements.
 See our Terms of Service.